rajbot/CDX-Writer/README.md

 Options:

-    -h, --help            show this help message and exit -f FORMAT, --format=FORMAT
-                          A space-separated list of fields [default: 'N b a m s k r M S V g'] --use-full-path       Use the full path of the warc file in the 'g' field --use-item-path       Use IA item path of the warc file in the 'g' field.
+    -h, --help            show this help message and exit --format=FORMAT       A space-separated list of fields [default: 'N b a m s k r M S V g'] --use-full-path       Use the full path of the warc file in the 'g' field --file-prefix=PREFIX  Path prefix for warc file name in the 'g' field.
-                          Similar to --use-full-path, but removes /n/items/ prefix from file path.
+                          Useful if you are going to relocate the warc.gz file after processing it.

 Output is written to stdout.
 The first line of output is the CDX header.
 This header line begins with a space so that the cdx file can be passed